kaplanelad/shellfirm/README.md

 #######################
 # RISKY COMMAND FOUND #
 #######################
-* You are going to deletes everything in the path
+* You are going to delete everything in the path.

 Solve the challenge: 8 + 0 = ? (^C to cancel)
 ```